College of Applied Studies

 - BS degree in Public Safety and Security with a major in Crime Scene Investigation

-- BS to MS degree in Corporate and Public Communication (Combined degree program)
+- BS to MS degree in Corporate and Public Communication (Combined Bachelor's/Master's Pathway)

 Institutes and Centers

-The College of Applied Studies is housed in seven buildings on the Panama City campus.
-The campus occupies just over twenty-five acres.
-The most recent additions to the campus are a $7.9 million Administrative Services Center and a $32 million Academic Center.
-The 14,000-square-foot Administrative Services Center, completed in March 2007, houses the police department, postal services center, maintenance department and receiving area, as well as the central utility plant for the entire campus.
-The Academic Center will accommodate significant growth in enrollment, approximately doubling the academic capacity of the campus.
-The three-story facility in excess of 100,000 square feet provides twenty-one general purpose classrooms, student seminar rooms, study and meeting rooms, a library and learning center, a 500-seat multi-purpose lecture hall/community room, and ten academic laboratories in support of programs in criminology, civil and environmental engineering, computer science, electrical engineering, advanced scientific diving and underwater crime scene investigation.
-Groundbreaking for the Florida State Panama City Academic Center was held in January 2007.
-The Academic Center was formally dedicated the Alfred P. and Mamie V. Holley Academic Center on January 21, 2009.
+The FSU College of Applied Studies is housed in the Technology, Holley, and Bayside buildings at the FSU Panama City campus.
+The entire FSU Panama City campus occupies just over twenty-five acres and is located directly on the blue waters of the North Bay.
+Within the FSU Panama City campus, the College of Applied Studies has state-of-the-art science and computer laboratories, as well as classrooms with enhanced technology for distance learning.
+The Holley Academic Center is the largest and most central building on campus.
+The Holley Center is a three-story facility in excess of 100,000 square feet and it houses twenty-one general purpose classrooms, a digital design studio, student success center, veteran's ready room, advising center, student seminar rooms, study and meeting rooms, a library and learning center, a 500-seat multi-purpose lecture hall/community room, and ten academic/computer laboratories in support of programs in public safety and security, civil and environmental engineering, computer science, electrical engineering, advanced scientific diving, and underwater crime scene investigation.
 The Holley Academic Center was named in recognition of Russell C. Holley's naming gift in honor and memory of his parents.

 Students enrolled at FSU Panama City in the College of Applied Studies are eligible to apply for endowed scholarships.
-For more information on how you can apply or an application, please visit the Web site of the FSU Panama City Foundation at http://pc.fsu.edu/Alumni-Friends/Scholarships.
+For more information on how you can apply or an application, please visit the Website of the FSU Panama City Foundation at https://pc.fsu.edu/finances/scholarships.

 University Honors and Honor Societies

-The College of Applied Studies encourages eligible students to participate in university honors and in the honors in the major program.
-For a list of University-wide honor societies officially recognized by Florida State University, requirements and other information, see the "University Honors Office and Honor Societies" chapter of this General Bulletin.
-College-wide honor societies officially recognized by the College of Applied Studies are listed below followed by the discipline-specific societies.
+The College of Applied Studies encourages eligible students to participate in university honors and "honors in the major" programs.
+The honors-in-the-major program is offered to all eligible Public Safety & Security students.
+For more information on participating, please visit: https://honors.fsu.edu/honors-major or contact Dr. Mark Feulner at email@example.com.
+For a list of university-wide honor societies officially recognized by Florida State University, requirements, and other information, see the "University Honors Office and Honor Societies" chapter of this General Bulletin.
+College-wide honor societies officially recognized by the College of Applied Studies are listed below, followed by discipline-specific societies.
 For complete details of activities and membership requirements, contact the individual organizations.

-Garnet and Gold Scholar Society facilitates involvement and recognizes the engaged, well rounded student who excels within and beyond the classroom in the areas of Leadership, Internship, Service, International, and Research.
-For more information, visit http://garnetandgoldscholar.fsu.edu or contact the FSU Panama City campus advisor Chelsea Snowden by e-mail at firstname.lastname@example.org.
+Garnet and Gold Scholar Society facilitates involvement and recognizes the engaged, well-rounded student who excels within and beyond the classroom in the areas of Leadership, Internship, Service, International, and Research.
+For more information, visit https://garnetandgoldscholar.fsu.edu/ or contact the FSU Panama City campus advisor Sarah Schreck by email at email@example.com.

 Garnet Key Honor Society of the Panama City campus, founded in 1986, recognizes students primarily for service and scholarship, but also for spirit and leadership.
 Activities are generally service projects and functions for the Panama City campus.
 Applicants must have completed fifteen semester hours at that campus with a GPA of 3.5 or higher.
-For more information, e-mail email@example.com.
+For more information, visit https://pc.fsu.edu/dsa/involvement/leadership/gkhs.

 The Scuba, Hyperbaric, and Recreational Club (SHARC) is a dive club established to coordinate and facilitate SCUBA training due to FSU Panama City student interest in scientific and recreational diving.
 Membership is open to all regardless of certification status.
 Certified divers that are members have access to club resources such as regulators, dive lights, and buoyancy compensators.
-For more information, contact Darren DeDario by e-mail at firstname.lastname@example.org, the FSU Panama City Dive Locker at (850)770-2206, or visit the club's Web site at http://pc.fsu.edu//Students/Student-Organizations/SHARC.
+For more information, contact Dr. Mark Feulner at email@example.com.